Kho Ping Hoo: Social impact

 Many of Kho's works were adapted to the stage, the Siswo Budoyo group being one of the most frequent performers.
-Adaptations were also broadcast by Radio Republik Indonesia.
-By 1981, three of Kho's novels - Dendam Si Anak Haram ("The Bastard's Revenge"), Darah Daging ("Blood and Flesh"), and Buaian Asmara ("Drunk on Love", adapted as Cintaku Tergadai ["My Love, Sold"]) - had been adapted to film.
-Kho was displeased with these adaptations, feeling that they had distorted his vision and become almost pornographic.
+Adaptations were also broadcast by Radio Republik Indonesia, and several of his novels were made into comics.
+Puppetry performances, including examples of wayang potehi (glove puppetry) and wacinwa (Javanese–Chinese fusion puppetry), have been based on his novels.
+Five of Kho's stories have been adapted to film: Dendam Si Anak Haram ('The Bastard's Revenge', 1972), Darah Daging ('Blood and Flesh', 1977), Buaian Asmara ('Drunk on Love', adapted as Cintaku Tergadai ['My Love, Sold', 1977]), Badai Laut Selatan ('Storm in the Southern Sea', 1991), and Perawan Lembah Wilis ('Maiden from the Green Valley', 1993).
+Kho was displeased with the film adaptations of his work, feeling that they had distorted his vision and become almost pornographic.
+Several stories have been adapted to television.
+As of 2020, Kho's books continue to be published by Gema, which distributes them to bookstores and has collaborated with outside parties in making animated adaptations.

-Gema Publishing House continued operations after Kho's death, under the leadership of his son-in-law Bunawan Sastraguna Wibawa.
-As of 2008, it was still publishing Kho's works.
-The printing house ceased operations in 1996.
-In December 2013, the first volume of Kho's Suling Emas ("The Golden Whistle") was translated into Mandarin; sponsored by Imron Cotan, Indonesia's ambassador to China, this translation was handled by an Indonesian before being edited by a Chinese expert in wuxia stories.
-Kho was granted the Satya Lencana Kebudayaan in 2014 for his contributions to Indonesian literature.
+Kho posthumously received several awards for his contributions to Indonesian literature, including from the regent of Sragen in 2005 and the Surakartan People's Association in 2012.
+In 2014, he was awarded the Satya Lencana Kebudayaan by President Susilo Bambang Yudhoyono.
+In December 2013, the first volume of Kho's Suling Emas ('The Golden Flute', 1968) was translated into Mandarin; sponsored by Imron Cotan, Indonesia's ambassador to China, this translation was handled by an Indonesian before being edited by a Chinese expert in wuxia stories.
+A museum dedicated to Kho has been planned for Sragen, though as of 2025 it had not been realized.